simranjeetkaur2k16-ops/sim/README.md

-this is my first python class
-alliant international university
+this is my first class at alliant international university